-This is where mezzanine files come in.
-Mezzanine files are compressed videos that take up less space than the full-res files, but are high-res enough to be used on the web.
+Let us introduce you to the word “mezzanine.”
+No, we’re not talking about the middle floor in an office building.
+In the video world, mezzanine files are compressed videos that take up less space than the full-resolution files, but are high-res enough to be used on the web.
 They can allow you to conserve storage space without sacrificing the quality that your users need.

 What is a mezzanine file?

-A mezzanine file is a compressed video file that is visually indistinguishable from the full-resolution master that is exported from your editing program, but smaller in size.
-It’s not a specific file type but rather a description of a general set of parameters.
-When working with your internal video staff, or with an external production agency, you want to request a mezzanine file format from them as part of their file delivery.
-If your finished video is 1080p, you would likely ask for an MP4, H.264, MOV, or a WMV at 1920x1080, with a bit rate at about 10 Mbps (megabits per second).
+A mezzanine file is a compressed video file that is visually indistinguishable from the full-resolution master exported from your editing program, but significantly smaller in size.
+It’s not a specific file type, but rather a description of a general set of parameters used to create a file that looks great — without the information that’s only useful to a video editor.
+When working with your internal video staff, or with an external production agency, you want to request a mezzanine file format from them as part of their final delivery.
+You would likely ask for an MP4, H.264, MOV, or a WMV at 1920x1080, with a bit rate at about 10 Mbps (megabits per second).
 These formats are very common and supported by most platforms.
-The bitrate determines the visual quality, and 10 Mbps will give you high visual quality at a manageable file size.
+The bit rate determines the visual quality, and 10 Mbps will give you high visual quality at a manageable file size (compared to editing level formats that are more than ten times the size).
 Parameters may vary slightly depending on footage and use case, but in general, this is a good place to start.

 What are the common uses for mezzanine files?